-The members contributed thirteen percent of compensation to the GESE Trust, for fiscal year 2012.
-The members' contribution rate was decreased to 10% of base salaries or wages for all member employees effective October 1, 2012.
+The members contributed ten percent of compensation to the GESE Trust, for fiscal year 2013.
+The members' contribution rate was decreased from 13 % to 10% of base salaries or wages for all member employees effective October 6, 2012.
 The City contributes the actuarially determined amount necessary to fund the normal cost plus the amortization of the unfunded accrued liability and non-investment expenses of the GESE Trust.

 Payback is a member's contribution to the GESE Trust for creditable service for which other than regular contributions have been made.
-Contributions required for paybacks shall not be picked up by the City, but may be deducted from a member's contribution.
+Contributions required for paybacks shall not be picked up by the City, but may be deducted from a member's compensation.
+Required payback contributions vary depending on the type of service purchased.
 A member may receive credit for qualified military service or medical leave.
 Any member who takes an unpaid leave of absence for maternity or medical purposes may apply to the Board for membership credit up to a maximum of 180 days, or 240 days if the City denies light duty employment.
 The payback is available for 30 days after notification to the member and must be fully completed within one year.
 Contributions made by a member for maternity or medical membership credit may be a single lump-sum payment or equal installment payments which may be deducted from the member's compensation.
-Contributions will be at the member's current rate of compensation and contribution.